Hi, I'm Ceasar. This page holds links to some cool stuff I've made or written.

 A minimalist static site generator for Python.
 I didn't like the existing tools with so much configuration options.
 Some people have found it useful.

 Can video games make us feel pride or shame?
 I answer the question and discuss the implications by analyzing Far Cry 2, an open-world first-person shooter designed by Clint Hocking.
-I shared the essay with Hocking, whom I greatly admire, and he was impressed, which was one of the happiest moments of my life.
+I shared the essay with Hocking, whom I greatly admire, and he was impressed!
+The essay also was cited in a book, Computers as Theatre by Brenda Laurel.

 Memex Meetup 2019-10-05